 Fatalities caused by drivers who are under the influence are always preventable deaths.
 Lawmakers have historically attempted to help reduce these fatalities by implementing harsher penalties in hopes to discourage impaired motorists from getting behind the wheel.
 Pennsylvania is one of many states that require multiple DUI offenders to install an ignition interlock device (IID) into all vehicles they regularly drive.
 Receiving a drunk driving conviction already carries with it significant fines for an accused offender, and being authorized to implement an IID onto your vehicle only adds to that financial weight.

-Once a person is convicted of a second offense for Driving Under the Influence (DUI) in Pennsylvania, they are required to install an ignition interlock device (IID) upon any vehicle they operate.
-These devices are quite burdensome.
+Once a person is convicted of a second offense for Driving Under the Influence (DUI) in Pennsylvania, they are required to install an ignition interlock device (IID) on any vehicle which they operate.
+These devices are very burdensome.
 They cost about $1,000 to install, carry a monthly maintenance fee, and sometimes do significant damage to the vehicle.
-Also, as most car leases do not permit the installation of an IID, a lessee's problems are compounded as they now find themselves stuck with a leased vehicle they cannot legally drive.
+Additionally, as most car leases do not permit the installation of an IID, a lessee’s problems are compounded, as they now find themselves stuck with a leased vehicle they cannot legally drive.

-To fight this charge your attorney will need to contest the officer's reason for the initial stop.
-This is often an uphill battle and in most instances it will be in your best interest to instruct your attorney to seek a plea deal.
-If you want to fight the charges, the Law Offices of Greg Prosmushkin, P.C. will offer you the best defense possible and if you chose to plea, we will negotiate on your behalf to secure the best deal available.
+To fight this charge, your Attorney will need to contest the officer’s reason for the initial stop.
+This is often an uphill battle, and in most instances it will be in your best interest to instruct your lawyer to seek a plea deal.
+If you want to fight the charges, The Law Offices of Greg Prosmushkin, P.C. will offer you the best defense possible and if you chose to plea, we will negotiate on your behalf to secure the best deal available.

-Don't lose your license for another year.
-Call the Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation and see how we can help you.
+Do not lose your license for yet another year.
+Call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation, and see how we can help you.

 This content was written on behalf of Greg Prosmushkin.